 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Whether you’re shaving or waxing or turning to laser hair removal or electrolysis, you’re probably familiar with the endless cycle of appointments and treatments all in the name of smooth, hair-free skin.
+Whether you’re shaving or waxing, threading or turning to laser hair removal or electrolysis, you’re probably familiar with the endless cycle of appointments and treatments all in the name of smooth, hair-free skin.

 Sugaring, an ancient method, is another way to remove unwanted hair.
 It’s become more popular in recent years with many salons offering sugaring.